equinor/fmu-ensemble/CONTRIBUTING.rst

 * Use pytest as testing engine

-* Code shall be be Python 2.7.13 + and python 3.4 + compliant
+* Code shall be be Python 3.8+ compliant

 Use flake8 and/or pylint to check